-- Overall level of population health - Health disparities within a population - Health system's responsiveness to needs of the population - Distribution of responsiveness (Rich v.
+- Overall level of population healthHealth disparities within a - population - Health system's responsiveness to needs of the population - Distribution of responsiveness (Rich v.
 Poor/ Goodness v.
 Fairness) - Distribution of financial burden.
-(Who pays?)
+(Who pays 2) - (Who pays?)

 Ranking of the US